 There is no official release of information as to how much that blackout may have cost all affected commercial and business establishments in their course of operation during the period of outed electric service.
 Since so many of them, including residential owners resorted to operating their own power generators many using diesel for fuel, was there a noticeable irritant pollution of sound and air quality somehow?

-There is no accolade coming from the provincial chief executive however heartwarming (and pang-uuto) that can ever wipe out that experience of harrowing days and nights with total uncertainty as to when the power will be returned.
-Resilience and patience is a good trait of the Bicoloanos, but it should never be overstretched or it may snap or breakout.
+There is no accolade coming from the provincial chief executive however heartwarming that can ever wipe out that experience of harrowing days and nights with total uncertainty as to when the power will be returned.
+Resilience and patience is a good trait of the Bicolanos, but it should never be overstretched or it may snap or breakout.

 The blackout was brought about by the breakdown of the 35-year-old 20-MVA transformer of the Albay Power and Energy Corp.’s sub-station in Barangay Bitano, Legazpi City, which serves the four power feeders.

-Just wondering if any official from the APEC has ever gone on-air and seek public apology for their mishandling of the situation it took more than a week. actually, eight days, to finally wake up from their deep slumber of helplessness!
+Just wondering if any official from the APEC has ever gone on-air and seek public apology for their mishandling of the situation it took more than a week. actually, eight days, to finally get it working.

 Salceda said the province will now have higher power-distribution capacity not only at Legazpi City sub-station but also at the Tabaco City sub-station.